vimota/dotfiles/README.md

 # dotfiles
 Gotta have my dotfiles!
 Plays nicely with:

 - git
-- vim
+- vim (contains vundle as a submodule)
 - tmux
-- oh-my-zsh
+- oh-my-zsh (contained as a submodule)
-- rbenv

 # Installation
 Use [homesick](https://github.com/technicalpickles/homesick) to install these dotfiles.
 Yes, it requires [Ruby](http://ruby-lang.org)!
 Thankfully it works on `1.8.7` so you can still be an old tard.